cameraVerif/CamVerif.002/README.md

 imageHeight = 1080 #pixels
 ```

-- The `imgName.txt` file stores the actual integer values of each pixel corresponding to the generated `imgName.ppm` file.
+- The `imgName.txt` file stores the actual values of each pixel corresponding to the generated `imgName.ppm` file.
 ---------------------------------------------------------------------------------------

 Compute Interval Image